-Our hormones play an important part in keeping our mind and bodies healthy.
-They act as messengers, releasing the right amount of hormone at the right time, keeping the body functioning and coordinating correctly but alcohol stops the glands that produce our hormones from working properly.
-This can then in turn lead to a variety of health issues that affect the following.
+Our hormones play an important part in keeping your mind and body healthy.
+They act as messengers, releasing the right amount of hormones at the right time, keeping the body functioning and coordinating correctly.
+But alcohol stops the glands that produce your hormones from working properly.
+This can, in turn, lead to a variety of health issues that affect the following.

 Energy levels drop because of alcohol

-As our bodies struggle to release the right amount of hormones we might find that we become tired and lack energy.
-This is because alcohol affects the hormone that regulates glucose levels which is responsible for keeping our blood sugar levels healthy.
-Long term heavy drinkers may experience a glucose intolerance or find they suffer both hypoglycemic (dangerously low bloody sugar levels) and hyperglycemic (dangerously high blood sugar level) episodes.
+As your body struggles to release the right amount of hormones, you might find that you become tired and lack energy.
+This is because alcohol affects the hormone that regulates glucose levels, which are responsible for keeping your blood sugar levels healthy.
+Long-term heavy drinkers may experience a glucose intolerance or find they suffer both dangerously low blood and dangerously high blood sugar levels.

 Hormones help to maintain calcium levels in the body which is essential for strong, healthy bones.
-Too much alcohol can disrupt the production of these hormones which can lead to bone diseases and deficiencies such as osteoporosis or reduce bone mass which can lead to fractures.
+Too much alcohol can disrupt the production of those hormones, which can lead to bone deficiencies, such as osteoporosis, or reduce bone mass which can lead to fractures.

-The female hormone estrogen is essential for healthy bones but as we enter the menopause, estrogen levels begin to drop putting us at a greater risk of developing osteoporosis.
-Doing all you can to keep your bone density high and healthy is essential and cutting back on the alcohol will allow your hormones to do just that!
+Estrogen is essential for healthy bones, but as we enter Menopause, levels begin to drop putting you at a greater risk of developing osteoporosis.
+Doing all you can to keep your bone density high and healthy is essential, and cutting back on alcohol will allow your hormones to do just that!

-As well as affecting our hormone production alcohol can also increase our body’s cortisol production.
-High levels of cortisol in the long term can have negative effects on our health including:
+As well as affecting hormone production, alcohol can also increase your body’s Cortisol production.
+High levels of cortisol in the long term can have negative effects on your health including:

 - Anxiety and depression

-How does alcohol and its effect on hormones relate to Fertility?
+How do alcohol and its effect on hormones relate to Fertility?

 For menopausal women, it’s a slightly different story.
-Research suggests that some women develop alcohol intolerances as they approach the menopause but if you don’t experience any adverse reactions to drinking then a few drinks could actually be just what you need.
+Research suggests that some women develop alcohol intolerances as they approach Menopause.
+If, however, you don’t experience any adverse reactions to drinking, then a few drinks could be just what you need.

-As mentioned earlier, as we approach the menopause our bodies natural production of estrogen begins to slow down but alcohol can help stimulate this process.
-Estrogen has a variety of health benefits including supporting our immune systems, increasing bone density, assisting with cardiovascular health and slowing the onset of Alzheimer’s.
+As we mentioned earlier, as you approach Menopause your body’s natural production of Estrogen begins to slow down, but alcohol can help stimulate this process.
+Estrogen has a variety of health benefits including supporting your immune system, increasing bone density, assisting with cardiovascular health, and slowing the onset of Alzheimer’s.

-However, if you’re having hormone replacement therapy (HRT) during the menopause it’s important to moderate how much you’re drinking as again too much estrogen can increase the chances of getting breast cancer.
+However, if you’re having hormone replacement therapy, HRT, during Menopause it’s important to moderate how much you’re drinking as, again, too much Estrogen can increase the chances of getting breast cancer.

-Just as alcohol increases our estrogen production it also lowers our testosterone levels.
-In women testosterone (often referred to as the male hormone) is responsible for:
+Just as alcohol increases your estrogen production, it also lowers your Testosterone level.
+In women Testosterone is responsible for: